Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Sparse nonnegative Tucker decomposition

+One can perform \eqref{eq:core} and \eqref{eq:factor} to update $\bm{\mcc}$ and $\mbfa$ in different manners.
+Directly applying the APG method proposed in \cite{xublock} leads to the order of $\bm{\mcc},\mbfa_1,\cdots,\mbfa_N$.
+However, since the core tensor $\bm{\mcc}$ interacts with all $\mbfa_n$'s, updating it more frequently is expected to speed up the convergence of the algorithm.
+Hence, a more efficient way would be to update the variables in the order of $\bm{\mcc},\mbfa_1,\bm{\mcc},\mbfa_2,\cdots,\bm{\mcc},\mbfa_N$.
+Figure \ref{fig:comp_2orders} shows the convergence behavior of APG with two different updating orders on a synthetic tensor and the Swimmer dataset \cite{donoho2003}.
+From the figure, we see that APG with the updating order $\bm{\mcc},\mbfa_1,\cdots,\mbfa_N$ performs comparably well as that with the order $\bm{\mcc},\mbfa_1,\bm{\mcc},\mbfa_2,\cdots,\bm{\mcc},\mbfa_N$ on the randomly generated data.
+However, the former behaves much worse than the latter on the Swimmer dataset.
+For this reason, we only consider the latter one, whose pseudocode is shown in Algorithm \ref{alg:apg}.

-\begin{remark} We do re-updates in Line \ref{reupdate} to make the objective nonincreasing.
-The monotonicity of the objective is important since the algorithm may perform unstably without the re-updates.
-Also, it is required in theory; see condition 3 of Lemma \ref{lem:convg}.
-The objective evaluation is almost free compared to the gradient computations in \eqref{eq:gradc} and \eqref{eq:grada}; see the complexity analysis in Section \ref{sec:complexity}.
-Moreover, in each one of our experiments, the re-update occurs only a few times (often less than 10), so it needs only a little more computations. \end{remark}
+\begin{remark} We do re-update in Line \textbf{\ref{reupdate}} to make the objective nonincreasing.
+The monotonicity of the objective is important since the algorithm may perform unstably without the re-update.
+The computational cost of one objective evaluation is much cheaper than, actually not in the same order as, one gradient computation.
+Detailed complexity analysis is listed in Appendix \ref{sec:complexity}.
+Moreover, in each one of our experiments, the re-update occurs only a few times (often less than 10), so it needs only a little more computations.